apache/flink/docs/libs/ml/svm.md

 ## Operations

-`CoCoA` is a `Predictor`.
+`SVM` is a `Predictor`.
 As such, it supports the `fit` and `predict` operation.

 ### Fit

-CoCoA is trained given a set of `LabeledVector`:
+SVM is trained given a set of `LabeledVector`:

 * `fit: DataSet[LabeledVector] => Unit`

 ### Predict

-CoCoA predicts for all subtypes of `Vector` the corresponding class label:
+SVM predicts for all subtypes of `Vector` the corresponding class label:

 * `predict[T <: Vector]: DataSet[T] => DataSet[LabeledVector]`